Best 90s Country Singers – 53 Artists and Bands to Know About

 Story of Love 1990

 The Desert Rose Band blended traditional country with California rock influences, fronted by former Byrds member Chris Hillman.
 Their smooth harmonies and clean instrumental sound gave them a unique place in ’90s country.
-Hits like “One Step Forward” brought a fresh sound to the charts during a time of major transitions in country music.

 52. Ricochet